x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Uninstalling the Hybrid Agent

-To uninstall the Hybrid Agent, re-run Hybrid Configuration Wizard from the same machine you performed the installation against and select Classic Connectivity.
-This will uninstall and deregister the Hybrid Agent from the machine and Azure and you can resume setup, and configure hybrid in the Classic mode.
+To uninstall the Hybrid Agent, re-run Hybrid Configuration Wizard from the same computer you performed the installation against and select Classic Connectivity.
+This will uninstall and unregister the Hybrid Agent from the computer and Azure and you can resume setup, and configure hybrid in the Classic mode.